mariusbuescher/history-experiment/README.md

 The support for Web-Browsers was not a goal of this experiment, so there are not all Browser running htis project.

 Because I used the HTML5 History API without a fallback the Internet Explorer is supported from Version 10 (See [caniuse](http://caniuse.com/#search=history)).
-But you can only accomplish this when you use a polyfill for JavaScript Promises, e.g. [taylorhakes/promise-polyfill](https://github.com/taylorhakes/promise-polyfill).
-If not there is only support for Microsoft Edge Browser.
+If History API is not supported the default behaviour (load every page) is used.

 ## Requirements